 - wood sealer

 - gold paint pen

 Step 1: Your kit should come with all of the uke pieces you’ll need.
 Start by masking off the sides of the body with painter’s tape and painting the front of the uke yellow.
 It may take a couple of coats to get even, opaque coverage.
 Add coats until you’re satisfied with the coverage.

-Step 2: Once the yellow is dry, paint a lighter shade of yellow along one side of the body to give some dimension.
+Step 2: Once the yellow is dry, paint a lighter shade of yellow, following the curve along one side of the body to give some dimension.

 Step 3: Use a ruler to create a criss-cross pattern over the yellow once the paint is thoroughly dry.
 We placed our lines about an inch apart; the same width as the ruler we were using.
 Add a dot to the center of each square that you create.

 Step 4: Paint a random leaf pattern in a light green on the headstock of the uke.
-Once the light green is dry, outline the leaves with a darker green.
+Once the light green is dry, use a thin paintbrush tooutline the leaves with a darker green.

 Step 5: Allow all the paint to dry thoroughly.
 We recommend at least 24 hours to dry and cure.
 After the paint is dry, then you can assemble your uke according to the directions on your specific packaging.

 Step 6: If necessary, sand any rough spots on the uke.
 Cover with a sealer and let cure.